albertzhang24/fanyi_pptx/Desktop/documentation_img/README.md

-# Documentation for Baidu's APIs #
+# Baidu's Machine Translation API #

 ### Getting Started with Translate PPTX: ###

-Choose a source to target language option and the powerpoint you want translated, and we will take care of the rest!
+Simple combinations of Baidu’s API’s and freeware can be very powerful.
+In the case of Baidu's Machine Translation API, you can translate any powerpoint between these 28 languages [link].
+Just choose a source to target language option and a powerpoint, and we will take care of the rest!
 ****************************************************************************************************
 ### Walkthrough: ###
 Original Powerpoint